Research-Based

 Caltrate Vitamin D and Calcium

 Calcium and vitamin D both support bone health.
-Combining the two ingredients in one tablet seems a sound strategy.
-Beyond bone support, this combination may also help promote healthy nerves, hormones, and teeth.
+Combining these ingredients in one tablet represents a sound strategy.
+Beyond bone support, this combination may also promote healthy nerves, hormones, and teeth.

 Two hundred tablets of this Caltrate Calcium and Vitamin D3 supplement costs $15.67 on Amazon.